JB63134/bash_h/README.md

-📦 h — A Buggy (But Ambitious) Bash Command Analyzer
+📦 ca — A Buggy (But Ambitious) Bash Command Analyzer

-h is very BASH specific, and Debian specific.
+ca is very BASH specific, and Debian specific.
 Should work on Debian based distributions like Ubuntu, and Linux Mint.

-h is a shell-command introspection tool that tells you what a command really is.
-Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), h unifies all resolution logic into a single command analysis engine.
+ca is a shell-command introspection tool that tells you what a command really is.
+Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), ca unifies all resolution logic into a single command analysis engine.

-🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → keyword → File in $PATH (Script / Binary).  h tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.
+🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → keyword → File in $PATH (Script / Binary).  ca tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.

 🧪 Use Cases Understand what actually runs when you type a command.
 Audit scripts and wrappers in toolchains.
 Debug $PATH problems.
 Identify missing dependencies.
 Identify SUID / capability-based escalation paths.
 Identify aliases and functions that override other commands, Identify disabled builtins that have been overridden by executables. and get help information.

 ✨ Key Features

-🔍Command Resolution: For any given command, h identifies: aliases, functions, builtins, keywords, external binaries, wrapper scripts, interpreted scripts and follows symlinks to find the exact thing that Bash will execute.
+🔍Command Resolution: For any given command, ca identifies: aliases, functions, builtins, keywords, external binaries, wrapper scripts, interpreted scripts and follows symlinks to find the exact thing that Bash will execute.

 🧭 PATH Inspection: Displays the full resolved path and alerts you of symlinks.
 Can help you identify $PATH ordering issues, and overridden commands.

 🔁 Recursive Analysis: (work in progress) Depth-limited to avoid infinite loops.

-📜 Alias Introspection: If a command resolves to an alias, h shows: alias definition, source file & line number (when available), recursive expansion and can alert you of aliases that shadow other files, etc.
+📜 Alias Introspection: If a command resolves to an alias, ca shows: alias definition, source file & line number (when available), recursive expansion and can alert you of aliases that shadow other files, etc.

-📜 Function Introspection: h extracts full function definition with a syntax-highlighted preview, and source file & line number (when available).
+📜 Function Introspection: ca extracts full function definition with a syntax-highlighted preview, and source file & line number (when available).
 Can alert you of Functions that shadow other files, builtins, etc.

-📜 Script Introspection: h identifies shebang interpreter, real file location (follows symlinks), shows syntax-highlighted preview.
+📜 Script Introspection: ca identifies shebang interpreter, real file location (follows symlinks), shows syntax-highlighted preview.
 Supports: bash, sh, python, perl, ruby, node, awk, sed, and any #! file.

 📜 Builtin Introspection Shows: whether the builtin is enabled, whether it is a core builtin or loadable, and help via 'help <command>'